 A guitar can be an intimidating instrument to draw as it is a well-known musical instrument worldwide.
-It has many parts, and each part has a name, so that it can be confusing for beginners.
-But if you take the time to learn how to draw the guitar easy, you will create realistic drawings of this instrument.
+It has many parts, and each part has a name so that it can be confusing for beginners.
+But if you take the time to learn how to draw the guitar easily, you will create realistic drawings of this instrument.

 If you want to learn how to draw a realistic guitar step by step, keep reading.
 In this article, we will cover everything you need to know about drawing guitars, including how to draw a simple guitar and a realistic-looking acoustic guitar.
 Take a look at the step-by-step instructions below, as well as learn about shading and blending.

 You can either draw a picture of a guitar, or you can start with a rough sketch and then turn it into a picture.
 If you are drawing a picture, you will need the following supplies: